Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: One-loop correction

 Next, we calculate the correlation between inhomogeneous and homogeneous solutions.
 It reads

 Note that we use $\bz_{\bp}(\tau_0) \approx \bz_{\bp}(\tau_e)$.
-This can be understoon intutively as follows.
-We are calculating one-loop correction generated by cubic self interaction.
+This can be understood intutively as follows.
+We are calculating the one-loop correction generated by cubic self-interaction.
 The vertex factor of the one-loop correction corresponds to the bispectrum.
-Such bispectrum evolves in time with dominant contribution at $\tau = \tau_e$.
-One-loop correction at the end of inflation is obtained by integrating the bispectrum over time to the end of inflation, which capture the main contribution at $\tau = \tau_e$.
+Such a bispectrum evolves in time with the dominant contribution at $\tau = \tau_e$.
+The one-loop correction at the end of inflation is obtained by integrating the bispectrum over time to the end of inflation, which captures the main contribution at $\tau = \tau_e$.

-In this source method, one-loop correction to the large-scale power spectrum is proportional to the squeezed limit of the three-point functions.
-The first term is nothing but the squeezed limit of bispectrum that is given by \eqref{bend}.
-The second term is three-point correlations involving time derivative of $\bz$, which can be calculated from in-in perturbation theory \eqref{inin1}.
-The squeezed limit of such correlations, when one of $\bz$ is a long-wavelength perturbation, is given by
+In this source method, the one-loop correction to the large-scale power spectrum is proportional to the squeezed limit of the three-point functions.
+The first term is nothing but the squeezed limit of the bispectrum that is given by \eqref{bend}.
+The second term are three-point correlations involving the time derivative of $\bz$, which can be calculated from in-in perturbation theory \eqref{inin1}.
+The squeezed limit of such correlations, when one $\bz$ is a long-wavelength perturbation, is given by

 Note that permutated terms with $\zeta_p'$ can be neglected because they are much smaller than the others.
-Performing time integral with $\eta'(\tau)$ given in \eqref{etadot}, we obtain
+Performing a time integral with $\eta'(\tau)$ given in \eqref{etadot}, we obtain